 The contemporary world has experienced such significant changes that they often produce a feeling of powerlessness when it comes to trying to master their problematic effects.
-There is no shame in admitting that it is difficult to understand this world or recognizing the feeling that there are such powerful forces facing us that we tend to lose hope of changing them.
-What can we do if we do not want to be condemned to surrendering and passively observing?
-We can try to develop new capabilities that are better adapted.
-In order to do this, there may be tools available that we do not necessarily think of using.
+There is no shame in admitting that it is difficult to understand this world or recognising the feeling that there are such powerful forces to be faced that hope of changing them tends to be lost.
+What can be done in order not to be condemned to surrendering and passively observing?
+Initiatives can be taken to develop new capabilities that are better adapted.
+In order to do this, there may be tools available that have not necessarily been considered for this purpose.

 This is the case of network analysis, as we have been able to see it develop in the field of social sciences.
 This perspective, which is fuelled mostly by research in sociology, but also political science, geography, and economics, entails understanding the world through the networks that it is made of.
-In other words, it involves recognizing the relational processes in which identifiable entities are involved, particularly to try and understand the nature of these relationships, their forming and transforming.
-It is a question of thinking in terms of how activities are connected, by linking individual or group participants, bringing into play different types of exchanges (material or symbolic, etc.) and playing a role in the distribution of various types of resources.
-Thanks to proven methods, it is possible to penetrate and understand the resulting relational structures at different organizational or geographic scales.
-This perspective can even apply to "non-humans".
+In other words, it involves recognising the relational processes in which identifiable entities are involved, particularly to try and understand the nature of these relationships, their forming and transforming.
+In such a perspective, it is a question of thinking in terms of how activities are connected, by linking individual or group participants, bringing into play different types of exchanges (material or symbolic, etc.) and playing a role in the distribution of various types of resources.
+Thanks to proven methods, it is possible to penetrate and understand the resulting relational structures at different organisational or geographic scales.
+This perspective can even apply to 'non-humans' (Latour, 1993, 2005).